Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Combinatorial HHS

 Suppose that $w$ is a vertex of $\W$, so $w$ corresponds to a unique simplex $\Sigma_w$ of $X$.
 Now, \cite[Lemma 1.15]{BHMS} states that the intersection $\Sigma_w\cap Y_\Delta$ is non-empty and has diameter at most $1$.
 Define

-We have thus defined $\pi_{[\Delta]}:\W^{(0)}\to 2^{\C ([\Delta])}$.
+We have thus defined $\pi_{[\Delta]}:\W^{(0)}\to 2^{\C (\Delta)}$.
 If $v,w\in \W$ are joined by an edge $e$ of $\W$, then $\Sigma_v,\Sigma_w$ are joined by edges in $\duaug{X}{\W}$, and we let

 Now let $[\Delta],[\Delta']\in\frakS$ satisfy $[\Delta]\transverse[\Delta']$ or $[\Delta']\propnest [\Delta]$.
-Let where $p:Y_\Delta\to\C ([\Delta])$ is coarse closest-point projection.
+Let where $p:Y_\Delta\to\C (\Delta)$ is coarse closest-point projection.

 Let $[\Delta]\propnest [\Delta']$.
-Let $\rho^{[\Delta']}_{[\Delta]}:\C ([\Delta'])\to \C ([\Delta])$ be defined as follows.
-On $\C ([\Delta'])\cap Y_\Delta$, it is the restriction of $p$ to $\C ([\Delta'])\cap Y_\Delta$.
+Let $\rho^{[\Delta']}_{[\Delta]}:\C (\Delta')\to \C (\Delta)$ be defined as follows.
+On $\C (\Delta')\cap Y_\Delta$, it is the restriction of $p$ to $\C (\Delta')\cap Y_\Delta$.
 Otherwise, it takes the value $\emptyset$. \end{defn}

 We are finally ready to state the main theorem of \cite{BHMS}: \begin{thm}[HHS structures for $X$--graphs] Let $(X,\W)$ be a combinatorial HHS.
-Then $\W$ is a hierarchically hyperbolic space with the structure defined above.
+The above data defines a \emph{hierarchically hyperbolic space} (HHS) structure on $\W$, in the sense of \cite{HHS_II}.

 Moreover, let $G$ be a group acting on $X$ with finitely many orbits of subcomplexes of the form $\link(\Delta)$, where $\Delta$ is a simplex of $X$.
 Suppose moreover that the action on maximal simplices of $X$ extends to an action on $\W$, which is metrically proper and cobounded.
-Then $G$ is a HHG. \end{thm}
+Then $G$ is a \emph{hierarchically hyperbolic group} (HHG), in the sense of \cite{HHS_II}. \end{thm}